silentdiverchris/Archivist/README.md

 # Caveats
 Code and executables provided as-is.
 This system runs on my machines several times a day to process my own precious files and is written with caution very much in mind by somebody who is paranoid about these things.

 This is created with Net Core 6.0.0 preview 6 and Visual Studio 2022 beta, I'll gradually move it along as newer versions are released.
+It's my intention that it remains on this 'bleeding edge' if it can be called that, but with it essentially just zipping and copying files I don't see that would make it in any way dangerous to use.

 ## Does it alter or delete any of my files ?